Enrise/puppeteer-cucumber/README.md

 `` docker run -v `pwd`/features/:/home/node/app/features enrise/puppeteer-cucumber:latest --tags '@focus' ``

+## Run as current user

+See the example on how to run the test as the current user (especially important when creating screenshots)

 ## Included packages

 I included a few packages to make this image more versatile.